 We developed our Whole Trade Guarantee program to support workers, communities and the environment with third-party certifications of the farms where we sourced those products.

-Today: Relaunched as Sourced for Good, our program also includes U.S. suppliers.
+Today: Relaunched as Sourced for Good, our program also includes U.S. suppliers, and our Whole Foods Market brand coffee blends are Sourced for Good.
 Plus, for our Whole Foods Market and 365 by Whole Foods Market brands, all packaged coffee and tea is Fair Trade or Rainforest Alliance certified.

 2008: Banned Single-Use Plastic Bags